aaolaveh/aaolaveh.github.io/Portfolio/2Effective_learning.md

 <div class="block">
       <h2> Reflection </h2>
 	<p> As educators, the promotion of active learning practices is fundamental to achieving effective and engaging instruction.
-I developed this competency by attending the "Infusing Active Learning with Inclusive Practices" workshop and the class "<a href="/Portfolio/1Teaching_math/" target=_self> Teaching College Mathematics
+I developed this competency by attending the <em> Infusing Active Learning with Inclusive Practices </em> workshop and the class <em> <a href="/Portfolio/1Teaching_math/" target=_self> Teaching College Mathematics </em>
 </a> ".

 I recognized that I was already using inclusive teaching strategies like: